pravega/pravega/docs/key-features.md

 By exactly once semantics we mean that Pravega ensures that data is not duplicated and no event is missed despite failures.
-Of course, this statement comes with a number of caveats, like any other system that promises exactly-once semantics.
+Of course, this statement comes with a number of caveats, like any other system that promises exactly-once semantics, but let's not dive into the gory details here.
 An important consideration is that exactly-once semantics is a natural part of Pravega and has been a goal and part of the design from day zero.

 To achieve exactly once semantics, Pravega Streams are durable, ordered, consistent and transactional.
 We discuss durable and transactional in separate